 When Can a Landlord Increase Rent?

-A New Jersey landlord may not increase rent during the course of a lease.
-However, rent may be increased at the time of renewal.
-A landlord may increase rent on a mont-to-month tenant at any time so long as the appropriate notice is provided.
+A New Jersey landlord may not increase rent during a fixed-term lease.
+However, rent may be increased at the time of renewal or rent may be increased on a month-to-month tenant at least one month before the lease ends.

-It is illegal for a New Jersey landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is also illegal for a New Jersey landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

-Although the state of New Jersey provides no limits on rent increases, local municipalities may have ordinances regulating the amount rent may be increased.
+The state of New Jersey provides no limits on rent increases; however, the increase must be reasonable.
+Additionally, local municipalities may have ordinances regulating the amount rent may be increased.